MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     - If your scanner service account cannot be granted the **Log on locally** right for the installation: Follow the instructions in the [Specify and use the Token parameter for Set-AIPAuthentication](../rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication) section from the admin guide.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** in Azure AD.
-When the token expires, you must repeat steps 1 through 3.
+When the token expires, you must repeat steps 1 and 2.

 You're now ready to specify the data stores to scan.